apache/systemds/spark-mlcontext-programming-guide.md

 ...
 {% endhighlight %}

-Because MLContext is a programmatic interface, it offers more flexibility.
+Because DSContext is a programmatic interface, it offers more flexibility.
 You can still use input parameters and files in the file system, such as this example that specifies file paths to the input matrices and the output matrix:

 {% highlight scala %}